UEFBiomedicalInformaticsLab/BIODAI/MONOMER/readme.txt

 - initial_features_min and initial_features_max.
 Two numbers to specify the minimum and maximum number of features in an initial solution.
 - sorting_strategy.
 The sorting strategy to use before selection and tournament.
-It can be "crowding_distance_full" for NSGA2 implied sorting or "crowding_distance_clone_index" to use the clone index as primary sorting criteria.
+It can be "crowding_distance_full" for NSGA2 implied sorting or "crowding_distance_clone_index" to use the clone index as primary sorting criteria [2].
 - use_clone_repurposing.
 A Boolean.
-If true clone repurposing is used.
+If true clone repurposing is used [2].
 - logistic_max_iter.
 The maximum number of iterations used by the logistic regression inner model.
 Ignored when using another inner model.
 - feature_importance_categorical.
 The strategy used to compute the feature importance for the GA-based algorithms.
 With the default of "none" a uniform feature importance is used.
-With "lasso" the LASSO feature importance is used.
+With "lasso" the LASSO feature importance is used [2].
 - bitlist_mutation_operator.
 With the default of "flip" a bit-flip operator is used.
-With "symm" the symmetric mutation is used instead.
+With "symm" the symmetric mutation is used instead [2].
 - inner_n_folds.
 The number of folds used inside the optimizer for evaluating the solutions.
 Ignored if the optimizer does not use internal cross-validation.
 Defaults to 3.